 Legumes for fodder crops and short-term pastures on clay soils in Queensland

-A range of tropical legumes are available for planting on the more fertile heavier clay soils to provide high quality grazing forage.
-These soils, which have higher fertility and water holding capacity than the light textured soils, will often have been used for cropping and now be depleted in nitrogen and soil organic matter.
+There are a number of tropical legumes suited for planting on the more fertile, heavier clay soils, providing high quality forage.
+These soils, which have more water holding capacity than the light textured soils, will often have been used for cropping, and now be depleted in nitrogen and organic matter.

-There are also the long-term pasture benefits of adding nitrogen to the soil.
-At Brian Pastures Research Station near Gayndah (Queensland), sorghum was grown following lablab.
-Sorghum crop yields ranged from 3.5 to 5t/ha in the first crop after lablab and were more than 3t/ha in the fourth crop following lablab.
+Including legumes into pastures also provides long-term benefits by adding nitrogen to the soil.
+An example of the benefits was observed at Brian Pastures Research Station near Gayndah (Queensland), when sorghum was grown following lablab.
+Sorghum crop yields ranged from 3.5 to 5t/ha in the first crop after lablab, and were more than 3t/ha in the fourth crop following lablab.
 This compares with the district average of 2.3t/ha.

 Annual fodder crops

-Legumes as fodder (or forage) crops can be planted into cultivation each year in the same way as annual summer crops such as sorghum.
+Legumes as fodder (or forage) crops can be planted into cultivation each year in the same way as annual summer crops.
 The main summer legume fodder crops in south-east Queensland are the annual cowpeas and lablab.

 Cowpea (Vigna unguiculata)

-Easily established annual legume, producing high forage yields in a short growing season.
+Easily established annual legume, produces high forage yields in a short growing season.

 Lablab (Lablab purpureus, formerly known as Dolichos lablab)

-- Longer growing season than cowpea, more tolerant of frost and very drought tolerant once established.
+Lablab has a longer growing season than cowpea, is more tolerant of frost, and very drought tolerant once established.

-- Can provide high quality forage for grazing over late summer, autumn and early winter.
-At stocking rates of 2 to 2.5 steers/ha (1 steer/acre), growth rates are consistently between 0.6 and 0.8kg/head/day for 80 to 100 days grazing.
+It can provide high quality forage for grazing over late summer, autumn and early winter.
+At stocking rates of 2 to 2.5 steers/ha (1 steer/acre), growth rates are consistently between 0.6 and 0.8 kg/head/day for 80 to 100 days grazing.

 Ley pastures or short-term pasture